focus-editor/focus/LOG.md

 - Add horizontal scrollbar

 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
+    - Easy to detect when using variables like success, success_read, log_error, error etc
     - Make sure when selected a word by double clicking, the highlights only highlight whole words

 - Strip trailing whitespace on save